1355

 Guild drawer from Alsfeld, around 1600

 On August 11, 1355, Landgrave Heinrich II issued the first guild charter for Alsfeld.
-It was even two guild letters for two different trades in one document: 1. for the garment cutters or merchants, 2. for the garment makers or wool weavers.
-Both craftsmen processed the same raw material, which was of great importance in Alsfeld: sheep’s wool.
+It actually consisted of two guild charters for two different professions in a single document: 1. for the drapers or merchants, and 2. for the cloth makers or wool weavers.
+Both types of craftsmen processed the same raw material, which was of great importance in Alsfeld: sheep’s wool.
+The wool weavers wove the cloth, then fulled it, roughed it up, and used cloth shears to trim it to a uniform length.
+The drapers then purchased this woolen cloth or garment from them and, as merchants and cloth traders, sold it at surrounding markets and as far away as the fair in Frankfurt.